Table of Contents Understanding SaaS Pricing StructuresDo Higher SaaS Prices Reflect...

-The year is 2018.
 The time is 11:47 am.
 You would know the exact time because you’ve been watching the clock since your stomach first growled at 10 am.
 While wrapping up your last project before lunch, Devin from Accounting knocks on your cubicle.

 “Did you see my email?
 Amy from Marketing says she has a ‘Zombie application problem,’” said Devin from Accounting, complete with air quotes.
 “She wants to refute the expensed auto-renewal.”